Dylanve151/GTA-SA-STEAM-LINUX/README.md

 * Change it to "proton 9.0-3"
 * After installing mods or silent patch make sure that dll, asi and exe file have execute permission. (not sure if its needed)

-Didn't do a full playthrough on linux yet. but with the above it seems to startup just fine.

 Recommending these mods:
 * Silent patch: https://cookieplmonster.github.io/mods/gta-sa/
 * widescreenfix: https://github.com/ThirteenAG/WidescreenFixesPack/releases/tag/gtasa
 * SkyGfx: https://github.com/aap/skygfx/releases (I like the PS2 grafics)

+Didn't do a full playthrough on linux yet. but it seems to startup just fine with my instructions.